Extending Post-Interpretive Criticism: Additional Diagnostic Indices for Enhanced Phenomenological Fidelity in Art Criticism v.2

 Let PAS denote the count of Presuppositional/Assumptive Statements.

 Purpose: This index operationalizes Husserl’s epoché and reduction, signaling whether criticism maintains proximity to the phenomenon or imposes extractive frameworks.
-A low EFI correlates with high Interpretive Load Index (ILI).
+Theoretically, a low EFI is predicted to correlate with high Interpretive Load Index (ILI), but that relationship remains a validation hypothesis rather than an established empirical finding.

 2. Phenomenological Phase Alignment Score (PPAS)